inductiva/docs/docs/scale-up/benchmark/benchmarking.md

+---
+title: ⚙️ Welcome to OpenFOAM at Inductiva
+description: ""
+seo:
+ title: “”
+ description: “”
+---

 # Benchmarks

 The Inductiva API provides a **benchmarking tool** to help you measure, compare, and optimize simulation performance across different configurations.
 Make data-driven decisions about resource allocation, cost optimization, and performance tuning.